JustAnotherHeroRiding/notes/Memory Game modes.md

 ### Ui sound settings
 - make the mute music button work
 - make the mute game sounds button work  #DONE
+- Add a tooltip on hover on both buttons

 ### Matching Sounds
 - Play a sound on block match #DONE